 In November 2017, I released The Maze of Minos: Book Three of the Osteria Chronicles, and Book Four (The Bonds of Osteria) was released in May 2018.

-I’m taking a tiny break before jumping into Books Five and Six to cobble together a manuscript that’s been dying to see the light of day for many years now.
-The book, Domna, (which is serialized into six parts) has a strong basis in Roman history, with a good dose of mythology, and is set in the world of Osteria long before The Trials of Hercules begins.
+At the beginning of 2019, I released Domna (which was serialized into six parts).
+This book has a strong basis in Roman history, with a good dose of mythology, and is set in the world of Osteria long before The Trials of Hercules begins.

 And Now, Some Legal Tidbits…